AmbiqAI/heartkit/docs/quickstart.md

     === "PyPI install"

-        Install the HeartKit package using pip or uv.
+        Install the heartKIT package using pip or uv.
         Visit the Python Package Index (PyPI) for more details on the package: [https://pypi.org/project/heartkit/](https://pypi.org/project/heartkit/)

         ```bash